- 900 Exposition Blvd. Los Angeles, CA 90007

 The Natural History Museum of Los Angeles County has unveiled concept designs by Los Angeles architecture firm Frederick Fisher and Partners (FF&P) that would support new uses for the west and south sides and establish new points of entry into the building from Exposition Park.
-Following a period of strategic planning for the future, the NHMLA West/South Project is the first major step of an ambitious 10-year program to revitalize NHMLA’s profile as the historic hub of Exposition Park, and reimagine the physical space and programs of its world-renowned Ice Age fossil site at the La Brea Tar Pits and Museum in Hancock Park.
+Following a period of strategic planning for the future, the NHM West/South Project is the first major step of an ambitious 10-year program to revitalize NHM’s profile as the historic hub of Exposition Park, and reimagine the physical space and programs of its world-renowned Ice Age fossil site at the La Brea Tar Pits and Museum in Hancock Park.

 “Exposition Park, and the Natural History Museum as its anchor, is about to enter the world stage as a cultural, entertainment, sports, and education destination,” said County Board Chairman Mark Ridley-Thomas.
 “Its audiences are twofold: local Los Angeles County residents and visitors from all over the world, and the park partners need to connect with both.
 This new project provides a vibrant and transparent window into the mysteries of our world and will be an exciting and welcoming venue for the entire community.”

 The plan includes a suite of new elements that will welcome guests to the Museum: